Hannah Schieber

-I am a PhD student under the supervision of Prof. Daniel Roth at Technical University of Munich (TUM) / Friedrich-Alexander University Erlangen-Nürnberg (FAU).
-My research focuses on novel view synthesis for 3D content creation and guidance in extended reality.
+I am a PhD student supervised by Prof. Daniel Roth at TUM and FAU.
+My research focuses on novel view synthesis, neural 3D content creation, and guidance systems in extended reality.

-I am also a research assistant at TUM, contributing to teaching in courses such as Advanced Topics in 3D Computer Vision and Modern Computer Vision Methods.
+I contribute to teaching at TUM in courses such as Advanced Topics in 3D Computer Vision and Modern Computer Vision Methods.

-In the first half of 2024, I was a visiting PhD student at the University of Otago, New Zealand, working on outdoor 3D scene creation for virtual reality using semantic Gaussian Splatting under the supervision of Prof. Stefanie Zollmann.
+In 2024, I was a visiting PhD student at the University of Otago, New Zealand, working on outdoor 3D scene creation for VR using semantic Gaussian Splatting.

 News & Highlights